Columbia County Court Records

 - Wills deposited for safekeeping during the testator's lifetime

-Additional categories of documents must be identified as confidential by the filing party using Form GF-244.
+Additional document categories must be flagged as confidential by the filing party using Form GF-244.
 These include wiretap records, sealed documents, criminal competency reports prior to hearing, and certain treatment records under Chapters 971 and 975.

-Records that identify informants may also be restricted under Wisconsin law.
-If a record has been sealed by court order, it is not available for public inspection absent a subsequent order authorizing release.
+Records that identify informants may also be withheld under Wisconsin law.
+If a record has been sealed by court order, it's not available for public inspection without a subsequent order authorizing its release.

 Columbia County Criminal Court Records

-Criminal cases in Columbia County are adjudicated in Circuit Court, with three branches sharing the caseload.
-Felonies, misdemeanors, and certain forfeiture actions are all within the Circuit Court’s jurisdiction.
-Municipal courts in the county — the City of Wisconsin Dells Municipal Court, the Eastern Columbia County Joint Municipal Court, and the Portage Municipal Court — handle local ordinance violations and traffic offenses.
+Criminal cases in Columbia County are heard in Circuit Court across three branches.
+Felonies, misdemeanors, and certain forfeiture actions all fall within the Circuit Court's jurisdiction.
+Municipal courts — the City of Wisconsin Dells Municipal Court, the Eastern Columbia County Joint Municipal Court, and the Portage Municipal Court — handle local ordinance violations and traffic offenses.

 Court Locations